Moore’s Law states that computer power will double every two years. This trend has been accurate ever since 1975.

-The classic example would be portable storage devices.
-For instance I am so old that I remember booting up my father’s Microbee with a 5″ floppy disk filled to the brim with Space Invaders goodness.
+A classic example would be portable storage devices.
+For instance, I am so old that I remember booting up my father’s Microbee with a 5″ floppy disk filled to the brim with Space Invaders goodness.

 These physical dinosaurs increasingly live on in our digital zeitgeist in the form of buttons and names.
 The most evident of these is the Microsoft ‘save’ button which, if you can’t remember what it looks like, is in the shape of a 3″ Floppy Disk.